Initiating a submission

 The Journal publishes articles, notes, discussions, and reviews written in English, Italian or French.
 The Journal normally accepts essays no longer than 12,000 words, inclusive of footnotes and bibliography.
 However, longer submissions are considered in exceptional cases.

-The Journal also publishes notes and discussions consisting of no more than 5,000 words and book reviews of no more than 1,000 words.
+Notes and discussions should contain no more than 5,000 words, book reviews no more than 1,000 words.

 Manuscripts need to be submitted as MS Word files and include the following materials: